 International Agricultural Development - Minor

-The minor in International Agricultural Development provides students with formal instruction in international development concepts and practical experiences through language acquisition, study/research abroad, and/or international fieldwork.
-The 18-hour curriculum prepares students for successful post-baccalaureate international careers, or graduate studies.
-Students critically examine current international agricultural issues and/or diversity and communications.
+The minor in International Agricultural Development (IDAG) provides students with instruction in international development concepts and practical experiences through language acquisition and/or international study, research, and fieldwork.
+Students examine current international agricultural issues and/or diversity and communications.
+The 18-hour curriculum prepares students for post-baccalaureate international careers or graduate studies.
 Coursework includes 12 credits of foundational concepts and six hours of upper-division foreign languages or approved international experiences.
-Students must have a declared major, a GPR of 2.0 or higher, and have completed less than 75 hours at time of application.
+Students must have a declared major, a GPA of 2.0 or higher, and have completed less than 75 hours at time of application.
 Before being accepted into the minor, students must meet with an IDAG advisor and complete an online application.

 |Code||Title||Semester Credit Hours|

 |Global Agricultural Issues|

 |Cultural Pluralism in Agriculture|

 |Practical Skills/Experiences: Upper-division, university-level foreign languages; or IDAG advisor approved international experiences||6|

 Students must have completed less than 75 hours and have a minimum GPA of 2.0 or higher.